 Bake for 24 - 28 minutes, until golden brown.

 Do the same with the second loaf.

 The loaves can be tested for doneness by tapping on the bottom.
 They should sound hollow.

 Instead of using the dry yeast from a jar, you can also use 1 package of dry yeast which will yield you the amount needed.

 For rising, I usually turn my oven to the lowest temperature and then turn it off before I place the dough into the oven to rise.

 Here are some ideas that you can enjoy Grandma’s Italian Bread with…

-I used to rate everything I baked on a scale of 1-4 with 4 being the best and Grandma’s Italian Bread recipe definitely earned 4 rolling pins!!
+I used to rate everything I baked on a scale of 1-4 with 4 being the best.
+This Grandma’s Italian Bread recipe definitely earned 4 rolling pins!!